aarondwi/together/README.md

 ## Recommendations

 1. Start with simpler pattern, such as those with key-value access only.
 This typically constitute large number of requests, and very simple to batch (akin to `SELECT * FROM a_table_name WHERE some_field IN (...)`, or redis pipelines, memcache's multi_get).
-2. Pool your business objects, to reduce allocations.
-This is another source of non-useful work.
+2. Reduce allocations, as this is another source of non-useful work.
+See [here](https://github.com/aarondwi/notes/blob/main/WebAppsAlloc.md)
 3. Prefer pessimistic rather than optimistic concurrency control, so you can control how complex your logic should be without rollbacking everything.

 ## Notes